 Developer productivity and software sustainability efforts for computational science and engineering (CSE) benefit from communicating the experiences, insights, and curated content from a broad spectrum of community members.

 We solicit the following types of content from our readers and the community.

-Original article: Short article with original content.
-We welcome both experience articles (to inform the CSE community about how to improve some aspect of software productivity and sustainability) and blog articles.
+Blog: An article with original content.
+We welcome different types of blogs: articles sharing community happenings, experience articles (to inform the CSE community about how to improve some aspect of software productivity and sustainability) or deep dive technical articles.
 Brevity is appreciated; for example a blog is usually around 500--1,500 words.
 We will solicit contributions from thought leaders in the community and welcome proposals from anyone.

 Curated content: Brief article that highlights other web-based content (such as tools, websites, books, organizations, etc.).
 Your article should describe why the CSE community might find value in the linked content.